flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/locations/los-angeles.md

   ###### Enjoy the Southern California Lifestyle near the World's Entertainment Capital

   Los Angeles is a trend-setting global metropolis with a fascinating history and rich cultural heritage.
 The "City of Angels" is home to picture-perfect beaches and 75 miles of sunny coastline.
-Regarded as the entertainment capital of the world, Los Angeles is home to legendary Hollywood movie studios, responsible for the most popular movies in the world.
+Regarded as the entertainment capital of the world, Los Angeles is home to legendary Hollywood movie studios, responsible for the most popular movies anywhere.
 L.A. also boasts a thriving theater, music and gallery scene.
 Celebrities can often be seen shopping the streets of Beverly Hills, including the world-famous Rodeo Drive.

   ###### Comfortable, Suburban Environment

   Located in Los Angeles County near the foothills of the San Gabriel Mountains, Citrus College offers a combination of suburban comfort along with access to all of L.A.'s attractions.
-The city of Glendora, known as the "Pride of the Foothills", offers a safe environment and the Glendora Village with dozens of shops, restaurants and cafes.
+The city of Glendora, known as the "Pride of the Foothills", offers a safe environment and Glendora Village with dozens of shops, restaurants and cafes.

   ###### Enjoy Access to Excellent Educational Opportunities